makkus/freckles_website/pages/02.blog/data-centric-environment-management/item.md

 If you are working in I.T., chances are you hate repetitive work also.
 Luckily, a lot of I.T. work is devoted to cutting down on repetitive work.
 Because, after all, that's what computers are good at: give them the same problem several times, and they'll work on it the same way all those several times.
 Without complaining, mostly.
 Even if they have to do it repetitively a million-billion times and then a million-billion times again.

 Besides any potential personal aversion against repetitive work one might have there is another reason humans shouldn't be doing repetitive work if a computer can do it: the chance of making a mistake grows the more often you do a repetitive thing.
-Computers either do it always wrong, or, better: always right.
+Computers either do it always wrong, or if we're lucky, always right.
 Provided, of course, somebody wrote tests for all possible and impossible edge cases.
 Which, naturally, we all do, every time.

 ===